-A surge in demand for sectoral mutual funds, especially tech-focused ones.
-As India continues its digital transformation, technology has become more than just another sector.
-It’s now the backbone of the economy.
-Fintech, edtech, cloud computing, and generative AI are becoming part of everyday life.
+A big factor is the rising interest in sectoral funds, especially technology-focused ones.
+As India’s digital transformation deepens, technology is no longer just another sector.
+It’s becoming central to how the economy functions.
+Fintech, edtech, cloud computing, and generative AI are now part of everyday business and consumer ecosystems.

 What Are Sectoral Tech Funds?